-Below definitions are used for indoor air quality monitoring, and for VOC emission testing.
+Below definitions are used for indoor air quality monitoring, and for VOC emissions testing.

 WHO World Health Organization

-Total VOCs (TVOC) is defined in ISO 16000-6 and in forth-coming new EN standard (TC 351) as the sum of volatile organic compounds, sampled on Tenax TA, which elute from a non-polar or slightly polar gas chromatographic separation column between and including n-hexane and n-hexadecane (n-C6 - n-C16), quantified as toluene equivalent (meaning as if it were toluene).
-Only Germany uses a slightly different definition.
+Total VOCs (TVOC) is defined in ISO 16000-6 and in EN 16516 as all VOCs (ISO 16000-6) or as the sum of all detected volatile organic compounds, sampled on Tenax TA, which elute from a non-polar or slightly polar gas chromatographic separation column between and including n-hexane and n-hexadecane (n-C6 - n-C16), measured by mass selective detector (MSD), and quantified as toluene equivalent (meaning as if it were toluene).

 Below definitions are used when setting limit values of VOC content in product for reducing total emissions during life-cycle of the product, for minimizing any contribution of VOC to generation of ground level ozone.
 Limit values apply mostly to paints, coatings, adhesives and sealants.